rlcampbell/arc-dsl/README.md

 Fork/update by Roger Campbell.
 I much appreciate all of the work that went into creating this project and then sharing it with the rest of us.
 Thanks to Michael for that!

 The DSL looks like a great start to building a generic solver, but I realized that before I could do that I needed to resolve some issues since I could not get all of the solvers and tests to work.
 I am hopeful that others (with perhaps more Python experience) might be able to help me fix these issues.
 It appears that there are some differences in the runtime of python v 3.9 that Michael was using and the more current versions ...
 I am currently on 3.12.4.
-So, my immediate goal is to get the code updated to run most of the tests without problems.
+My immediate goal is to get the code updated to run most of the tests without problems.
 Most files are the same as in Michael's original project and the tests I have expanded upon.

 - arc-agi_training_challenges.json (from ARC Prize 2024)
 - - details at [https://www.kaggle.com/competitions/arc-prize-2024/data]
-- dsl.py (now includes arc_types and constants for simplicity)
+- dsl.py (now includes arc_types and constants for simplicity) with some updates to fix problems
 - solvers.py (same as original)
 - test_dsl.py (160 tests, one for each DSL function, from Michael's code)
 - test_solvers.py (400 tests to run each solver, one for each training challenge task, all of the examples)

-Here are the initial results from running pytest on these 560 tests.
+Here are the latest results from running pytest on these 560 tests.
 - DSL tests work except for one, the test_mpapply that fails assertion
 - solver tests fail 82 out of 400
 - - 45 with ValueError: too many values to unpack (expected 2)